dalehamel/mctop-tool-example/docs/00800-mctop-final-tool.md

 ```

 The concept is just a giant if-ladder, as Python has no case statements.
 This
-matches on the letters, and kick off whatever function or change whatever
+matches on the letters, and can run a function or update a global variable as
-configuration they need to.
+the specific case requires.
 This got complicated as I added more keys to allow
 for navigation of the sorted key data.

 ### Sorting